microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationroot-list-classes.md

 ---
 title: "List classes"
-description: "Retrieve a list of all class objects. "
+description: "Retrieve a list of all class objects. "author: "mmast-msft"
 ---

 # List classes